SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

   - The target internal table should match the type of `itab`.
   - The search must use a sorted table key or a hash key:
     - Omit the `KEY` addition only if the lookup table `lookup_tab` is sorted or hashed.
-    - When using KEY, specify either:
+    - When using `KEY`, specify either:
       - A secondary key.
       - The primary key's default name `primary_key` or an alias, but only for sorted or hashed lookup tables.
   - When used: